 (I used the notation of Candidate solutions that means the list of possible solutions for our pattern query; every candidate solution contains at least one possible candidate match for every query point.
 The matching degree can be measured by a distance-metric and the match-cost differs from 0 to 1)

 We look for candidate solutions like [q0_partners (q1, q3, q2)] with similar distances as [q0-distances (d0, d3, d4)] in the Astronomy-dataset.
-Here, we have the results:
+Here, we have the results: Yes!